Clinical Trials (PDQ®)

 III.
 To assess the relative reliability of 123 I-MIBG and fludeoxyglucose F-18 (18FDG)-positron emission tomography (PET) imaging in assessment of tumor activity at diagnosis, and prior to surgical resection.

 VI.
-To analyze busulfan pharmacokinetics as measured by area under the curve (AUC) and to relate exposure to SOS incidence.
+To analyze busulfan pharmacokinetics as measured by area under the curve (AUC) and relate exposure to SOS incidence.

 INDUCTION CHEMOTHERAPY: Patients receive 5 courses of induction therapy.